widgetdude/node-pi-server/readme.md

 ## Install Git

+`Pi via SSH`

 ```bash
 sudo apt-get install git
 ```

 ## Clone the repo

-Navigate to the directory you want to clone the repo to and run the following command.
+Navigate to the directory you want to clone the repo to and run the following command. `Pi via SSH`

 ```bash
 git clone https://github.com/widgetdude/node-pi-server.git
 ```

-Change into the directory
+Change into the directory `Pi via SSH`

 ```bash
 cd node-pi-server